SachinKishan/Narrative-Engine/README.md

 4. Object picking using ray casting(through the use of dynamic box SDFs)
 5. Window resizing support
 6. Player movement
-7. Interactable points
+7. Interactable "event" points that users can customize for different outcomes and conditional events.
-8. Player collectable objects
+8. Player collectible objects and an inventory system
+9. Scene changing system

 What's next?
 1. A "game builder" that builds game files and provides a file to execute the game along with an executor for the game